KouOuchi/PokerGame/Readme.md

   Short example of implementation of Signal, Slot, qmlRegisterType and importing qrc files.

 ## Pull Request is welcome.
-  This repo is for student.
+  This repo is for education.
 So, your pull request of above 2 features may not be merged.
-A Studying of reviewing pull request is one of the aim of this project.

 #### Author
   kou.ouchi@division-engineering.com